 As well as a large oil of snow buntings on the sea defences at Westward Ho!
 I have been painting some local views.
 I am hoping to put up a small exhibition of new work in the near future.
 Meanwhile, work currently for sale can be viewed in this on line brochure.
 Please click here.

 Despite Covid closing galleries and restricting movement I have been fortunate with commissioned paintings, on-line sales and working on and a couple of pieces for the annual SWLA exhibition, Natural Eye, from 28 October (Last day now 4th Nov.) at the Mall Galleries in London.
-I also now have an eye to my next one-man exhibition with a working title of ESTUARY.
+I also now have an eye to my next one-man exhibition in 2021 with a working title of ESTUARY.
 Having moved to the banks of the River Torridge I need go no further - it is Tarka (the otter) country, rich in wildlife and wild in environments...

 The Mountains exhibition at Gallery Different, Fitzrovia (watercolours and oils featuring the wildlife and landscapes of the Alps and Atlas mountains in winter and summer,) was a great success with a fabulous turn out at the preview and lots of interest during the week - thank you to all who came.

 Mobile: 07710 325260

 The Borders Art Fair took place in Kelso on the 15 - 17 March 2019 and once again proved successful with many visitors and some good sales, especially of etchings.